alanaug/pokedex/README.md

+Pokedex that shows a image and the name of the pokemon according to the actions of the user

 Access link: https://alanaug.github.io/pokedex/

 RESOURCES USED: HTML, CSS, and JS to consume the Pokémon API for displaying images and names of Pokémon.